-Companies' greenhouse gas emissions and related measures are part of the Asset Manager's proprietary ESG scoring.
+Companies' greenhouse gas emissions and related measures are part of LGT CP's proprietary ESG scoring.

-LGT CP FL joined the Net Zero Asset Managers initiative (NZAMI) and committed to reach net zero emissions by 2050 or sooner across all assets under management.
+LGT CP joined the Net Zero Asset Manager initiative (NZAMI) and committed to reach net zero emissions by 2050 or sooner across all assets under management.

-LGT CP FL and the Asset Manager has set ambitious interim targets for its investments.
+LGT CP has set ambitious interim targets for its investments.
 Against a baseline year of 2020, the aim is to reduce emissions by 50% until 2030.

-As an initial target, the Asset Manager committed to manage 22% of its total assets under management in line with net zero by 2050 or sooner.
-The Asset Manager decided to define asset classes as "in scope" where it has a robust GHG measurement framework and the ability to effect change through investment decisions.
-Therefore, the Asset Manager included listed corporate investment instruments of our in-house and externally managed funds and customized mandates in asset classes such as listed equities and fixed income as well as liquid alternative strategies.
+As an initial target, LGT CP committed to manage 22% of its total assets under management in line with net zero by 2050 or sooner.
+LGT CP decided to define asset classes as "in scope" where it has a robust GHG measurement framework and the ability to effect change through investment decisions.
+Therefore, LGT CP included listed corporate investment instruments of our in-house and externally managed funds and customized mandates in asset classes such as listed equities and fixed income as well as liquid alternative strategies.
 Not yet in scope are asset classes such as money market instruments, sovereign debt and insurance-linked strategies.
-For these, the Asset Manager recognizes that methodologies are still at an early stage and that data coverage/ quality needs further improvement.
+For these, LGT CP recognizes that methodologies are still at an early stage and that data coverage/ quality needs further improvement.
 Through a review of targets which will take place at least every five years, the scope of the net zero strategy will gradually increase and reach 100% of AUM.

 The alignment of the committed assets under management with the carbon targets is measured by setting carbon budgets.
-The carbon budgets of the Asset Manager's methodology are based on the International Energy Agency (IEA) Net Zero 2050 scenario.
+The carbon budgets of LGT CP's methodology are based on the International Energy Agency (IEA) Net Zero 2050 scenario.
 The IEA scenario starts in the year 2019 and shows what is needed for the global energy sector to achieve net-zero CO2 emissions by 2050.
 This is consistent with limiting the global temperature rise to 1.5 °C without a temperature overshoot (with a 50% probability).

-The Asset Manager's climate action strategy is built on three pillars:
+LGT CP's climate action strategy is built on three pillars:

-- 1. "Mitigation" aims at tackling the causes and minimizing the possible impacts of climate change. - 2.
-"Adaptation" focuses on providing capital to businesses that help communities cope with the negative implications, while taking advantage of potential new opportunities. - 3.
+- 1. "Mitigation" aims at tackling the causes and minimizing the possible impacts of climate change. - "Adaptation" focuses on providing capital to businesses that help communities cope with the negative implications, while taking advantage of potential new opportunities. - 3.
 "Integration" means considering climate-related factors at all levels of decision-making.